rohit-arun/ShipmentManagementSystem/README.md

 # ShipmentManagementSystem
-A simple web application to manage shipment records that uses a REST API built with Spring Boot
+A simple web application built with Spring Boot to manage shipment records using REST APIs.